Mishkan Library

 We Welcome Your Suggestions

 To confirm we can accept your donation, please contact Andrea Nuñez.
 If you’re a reader, book lover, lover of libraries or want to deepen your knowledge of Jewish subject matter, the Library Committee could be a great fit for you.
-We invite you join our committee!
+We invite you to join our committee!
 We also welcome volunteers who can help us maintain the collection.
-Contact Andrea Nuñez, chair.
+Please contact Daniel if you are interested in joining!

 Upcoming Events